 The state and counties have dedicated significant resources toward emergency shelters, housing, and outreach care for the homeless.
-Now, it is time to invest in resources to help those experiencing homelessness secure shelter in permanent housing options.
+Now, it is time to invest in resources to help those experiencing homelessness secure shelter in permanent housing options, including permanent supportive housing.

 Invest in Services for Individuals Experiencing Homelessness

 To advocate for California’s residents who are experiencing homelessness, UCC will: